Love the Olive Garden's Zuppa Toscana? It's so simple to recreate it at home. This creamy sausage, bacon, potato, and kale soup is total comfort food!

 This is an overview with step-by-step photos.
 Full ingredients & instructions are in the recipe card below.

-Sauté the bacon in your soup pot or Dutch oven.
+Sauté the bacon in your soup pot.
 Give it a few minutes head start prior to adding the sausage pieces.
 Cook until the bacon is crispy and the sausage is browned.
-Meanwhile, prep the remaining ingredients as it's cooking.
+Meanwhile, prep the remaining ingredients as it’s cooking.

-Add the onion and garlic to the pot and sauté for 2-3 minutes, then add the chicken broth and water to the pot, followed by the potatoes and Italian seasoning.
+Add the onion and garlic to the pot and sauté for a few minutes, then add the chicken broth and water to the pot, followed by the potatoes and Italian seasoning.
 Bring the soup to a boil, and cook until the potatoes are done.

 Stir in the cream and kale.
 Cook for another 5-10 minutes or so until the kale is nice and tender to your liking.
 Season with salt & pepper to taste!